felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.10.5-1 =

 (2016/10/15) Added new Item Type options from WPSSO v3.36.0-1 to the Schema Markup settings page.
 Added new Schema properties from WPSSO PLM v2.2.0-1 for Local Business.

-= 1.10.4-1 =

-(2016/10/01) Added a SucomUtil::titleize() method call to format post type names for display.